saudapop/mystery-machine-learning/README.md

 #### `git clone https://github.com/saudapop/mystery-machine-learning.git`

+Copy paste and past that bad boy.

 2. **Install the app**

 Assuming you have node and npm installed, just run this little script and **plug in your API token inside the quotes**

 #### `./install.sh "PUT_YOUR_TOKEN_HERE"`

 It will open the app in your default browser.
-It looks best in chrome but that's just one humble dev's opinion.
+It looks best in chrome but that's just one dude's opinion.

 ## Run the app in development mode